CeCILL: International protection and approbation of the CeCILL licenses

-Note that CeCILL v1 already allowed replacing a CeCILL v1 license by CeCILL v2, so all software previously licensed with CeCILL v1 in 2004 can be licensed with CeCILL v2, with legal terms enforceable as authentic not only in French but in English too.
+Note that CeCILL v1 already allowed replacing a CeCILL v1 license with CeCILL v2, so all software previously licensed with CeCILL v1 in 2004 can be licensed with CeCILL v2, with legal terms enforceable as authentic not only in French but in English too.

 The fact that it is protected by reputed public research centers (in France the INRIA, a founding member of the international W3 consortium, and the CEA working on atomic energy) which use them to publish their own open-source and free software, and by critical governmental organizations (which are also working in domains like military and defense systems) also gives much more security than using the GPL alone, as the license is supported officially by a government which is a full member of WIPO, and by an enforceable law.
 This also means that all international treaties related to the protection of intellectual rights do apply to CeCILL-licensed products, and so they are enforceable by law in all countries that signed any of the international treaties protected by WIPO.
 However, this also leaves open the possibility that the French government will make a future version of the CeCILL unfree and restricted.

 The CeCILL license is approved as a "Free Software" license by the FSF with which the CeCILL project founders have worked.
 Since version 2.1, CeCILL is also approved by the Open Source Initiative as an "Open Source" license.